joey-public/su22_software_emb_sys/assignments/3_assignment3/README.md

 ## FIR Filter
 ###  1. Gprof Comparison For FIR Filter Jetson
-The FIR filter was running so fast that gprof started showing 0.00 for the loop unrolled at just the O1 oprimization.
-Still In general the speed increased as the optimization flags increased.
 | Opt Level| Jet-Naive | Jet-Opt   | Jet-Neon  |
 | -------- | --------- | --------- | --------- |
 | O0       | 0.05 ms   | 0.02 ms   | 0.04 ms   |